 Major Modification

-"Major Modification" means any physical change(s) or change(s) in the method of operation of a source that results in satisfying the requirements of both sections (1) and (2) or of section (3) for any pollutant subject to Major New Source Review as specified in the definition of regulated air pollutant in division 200.
-Major modifications for ozone precursors or PM2.5 precursors also constitute major modifications for ozone and PM2.5, respectively.
+(1) "Major Modification" means any physical change(s) or change(s) in the method of operation of a source where the requirements of both sections (2) and (3) or of section (5) are satisfied for any pollutant subject to Major New Source Review as specified in subpart (c) of the definition of regulated air pollutant in division 200 since the later of:

+(a) the baseline period for all pollutants except PM2.5; or

+(b) May 1, 2011 for PM2.5; or

+(c) the most recent New Source Review action for that pollutant. .

-(1) Except as provided in section (4), a PSEL that exceeds the netting basis by an amount that is equal to or greater than the significant emission rate; and
+(2) Except as provided in section (6), a PSEL that exceeds the netting basis by an amount that is equal to or greater than the significant emission rate; and

-(2) The accumulation of emission increases due to physical changes and changes in the method of operation is equal to or greater than the significant emission rate.
+(3) The accumulation of emission increases due to physical changes and changes in the method of operation is equal to or greater than the significant emission rate.

-(a) Calculations of emission increases in section (2) must account for all accumulated increases in actual emissions due to physical changes and changes in the method of operation occurring at the source since the netting basis was last established for that pollutant.
+(a) Calculations of emission increases in section (3) must account for all accumulated increases in actual emissions due to physical changes and changes in the method of operation occurring at the source since the netting basis was last established for that pollutant as specified in section (1).
 Emissions from categorically insignificant activities, aggregate insignificant emissions, and fugitive emissions must be included in the calculations.

 (b) Emission increases due solely to increased use of equipment or facilities that existed or were permitted or approved to construct in accordance with OAR 340 division 210 during the applicable baseline period are not included, except if the increased use is to support a physical change or change in the method of operation.

+(4) Major modifications for ozone precursors or PM2.5 precursors also constitute major modifications for ozone and PM2.5, respectively.

-(3) Any change at a source, including production increases, that would result in a Plant Site Emission Limit increase of 1 ton or more for any regulated pollutant for which the source is a federal major source, if the source obtained permits to construct and operate after the applicable baseline period but has not undergone New Source Review.
+(5) Any change at a source, including production increases, that would result in a Plant Site Emission Limit increase of 1 ton or more for any regulated pollutant for which the source is a federal major source, if the source obtained permits to construct and operate after the applicable baseline period but has not undergone New Source Review.

-(a) Section (3) does not apply to PM2.5 and greenhouse gases.
+(a) Section (5) does not apply to PM2.5 and greenhouse gases.